Kayavarohan: Religious Significance

-Kayavarohan is one of the sixty-eight ‘teerthas' (Pilgrimage) of Lord Shiva as mentioned in the Shiva Purana.
-However, Kayavarohan is not among the 12 Jyotirlingas as mentioned in the Shiva Purana.
+Kayavarohan is one of the sixty-eight teerthas (pilgrimage sites) of Shiva described in the Shiva Purana.
+However, it is not among the 12 Jyotirlingas as mentioned in the Shiva Purana.

-It is of great significance to the Pasupatas (Followers of the Pashupati), those in the spiritual following of Lakulish, for it is considered to be the place of Shiva's appearance on earth in that incarnation.
+It is of particular significance to the Pasupatas (followers of the Pashupati), those in the spiritual following of Lakulish, for it is considered to be the place of Shiva's appearance on earth in that incarnation.
 Lakulish is considered to be the 28th birth of Shiva.
 Shiva had come to the earth in the form of Lakulisha through Kayavarohan, literally meaning ‘Descent of the form’.

 Kayavarohan harbours the Brahmeshwar Jyotirshivlang temple, claimed to have been founded by Maharshi Vishwamitra.
 It has been held that the incarnation of Shiva in Lakulish has merged with the linga in Shambhavi Mudra.

-Lord Shiva is the deity who constructs and destroys the universe for ultimately good reasons.
+Shiva is the deity who constructs and destroys the universe for ultimately good reasons.
 His ascetic appearance and life strongly relate to his constant meditative endeavors for the betterment of the entire universe.
 Above all, Shambhavi Mudra is his signature meditation style.

-The Kayavarohan lingam represents the "formless" but a unique, exceptional iconic form of Shiva bearing the image of a meditating yogi, who holds parchments in one hand and citron (Matulinga) in the other.
+The Kayavarohan lingam is a representation of Shiva depicting him as a meditating yogi, holding parchments in one hand and citron (matulinga) in the other.

 It is believed the main place of pilgrimage was Ichhapuri in Satya Yuga, Mayapuri in Treta Yuga, Meghavati in Dvapara Yuga, and Kayavarohan in the present Kali Yuga.
-This temple has a Lingam of Lord Shiva, made up of black stone.
-It is believed that Maharshi Vishwamitra had installed this Linga of Lord Shiva during the Ramayana period.
+This temple has a Lingam of Shiva, made up of black stone.
+It is believed that Maharshi Vishwamitra had installed this Linga of Shiva during the Ramayana period.

 In the Vedic times, Kayavarohan/Karvan was a popular centre of learning and education and used to house numerous Vedic Universities, Yajna Shalas and the temples of many Hindu Gods.

 The myth has it that during the barbarian invasion of Mahmood of Ghazni, the luminous jyotirlinga with Lakulish merged the light of all of the other 12 jyotirlingas into its form and disappeared.

 Presently, there is an underground meditation cave at the Kayavarohana temple used for seclusion and meditation.

 There is a Swaminarayan Hindu temple built by Haricharandas Swami in Vikram Samvat 1971 which falls under the Vadtal Gadi.
 It is located by Kayavarohan Tower near Gam panchayat.

 Maha Shivratri is most famous festival in Kayavarohan.
 During the sacred day, hundreds of men wear Lord Mahadev's attire and appear at the temples.